 Why pick a main role?

-There is nothing stopping you from jumping between roles but it’s hard to deny these benefits to settling down on one:
+Nothing is stopping you from jumping between roles, but it’s hard to deny these benefits of settling down on one:

-• Every time you queue into a game of League, the factors you are presented with are different game to game.
+- Every time you queue into a game of League, the factors you are presented with are different from game to game.
 You’re facing different players, champions, builds…the list goes on.

-• By focusing in on a role, you limit these factors and can more easily learn what you’re likely to deal with and how to beat them.
+- Focusing on one role limits these factors, so you can more easily learn what you’re likely to face and how to overcome them.

 Do you like operating alone instead of spending most of your time with your team?